 The inspiration for the Heart of Durham project arose from the plight of the small pearl-bordered fritillary butterfly, one of the UK’s the most endangered resident butterfly species which is threatened with extinction in the Durham area, with numbers declining by at least 93% since the mid-nineteenth century.

-A generous donation from the Sir Tom Cowie Foundation has provided training and equipment for teams of Heart of Durham volunteers to carry out surveys in order to determine exact adder numbers in County Durham.
+A generous donation from the Sir Tom Cowie Charitable Trust has provided training and equipment for teams of Heart of Durham volunteers to carry out surveys in order to determine exact adder numbers in County Durham.
 The Heart of Durham Project is also working to conserve and restore habitat areas for this charismatic reptile, as well as creating artificial hibernation sites.

 Read more about other Heart of Durham projects here.